-Diversification is key: Even if you’re only interested in Treasury bonds, for instance, you still should be properly diversified across maturity dates.
-If you hold too many bonds that mature at the same time, you run the risk that rates will be low when your principal is repaid, and that could affect your income.
+Diversification is key: Even if you're only interested in Treasury bonds, for instance, you still should be properly diversified across maturity dates.
+If you hold too many bonds that mature at the same time, you run the risk that rates will be low when your principal is repaid, and that could affect your income going forward.
 Or if you hold too many longer-term bonds, you might leave yourself exposed to a rise in interest rates.
 Understanding some of the strategies outlined below can help keep your fixed-income portfolio on track.

 A bond ladder staggers the maturity of your fixed-income investments, while creating a schedule for reinvesting the proceeds as each bond matures.
 Because your holdings are not "bunched up" in one time period, you reduce the risk of being caught holding a significant cash position when reinvesting is less optimal—for instance, if rates on current bonds are too low to generate sufficient income.